proteinreport/proteinreport.org/content/events/canada-synbio/index.md

 weight: 5000
 uuid: 11216
 ---
-<h6>Canada SynBio is back for its fifth anniversary edition that will take place in-person in Toronto, Canada June 13-15, 2023.</h6>
+###### Canada SynBio is back for its fifth anniversary edition that will take place in-person in Toronto, Canada June 13-15, 2023.